22 - 24 July 2022

-Associated with this conference are European Management Review; Equality, Diversity, Inclusion: An International Journal, and The European Journal of Industrial Relations.
+Associated with this conference are European Management Review; Equality, Diversity, Inclusion: An International Journal, and International Perspectives in Psychology: Research, Practice, Consultation edited by Ines Meyer.
 Outstanding, pre-selected papers for the conference will be submitted to these journals, which will then process them, according to their usual standards.

 Deadlines of stream proposals and workshops

-Stream and workshop proposals should be submitted to the conference chair Thomas Köllen, contactable at firstname.lastname@example.org.
-These should reach him no later than October 29, 2021.
+Stream and workshop proposals should be submitted to the conference chairs on firstname.lastname@example.org.
+These should reach her no later than December 31, 2021.

-Decisions regarding streams/workshops, and the launch of the call for papers will take place on November 12, 2021; the call for papers will be circulated shortly thereafter.
+Decisions regarding streams/workshops and the launch of the call for papers will take place by 15 January 2022.

 Indicative framework for the processing of papers by stream chairs

-Submissions to the conference may be in the form of long abstracts (5 pages minimum; length to be specified by stream and workshop chairs), as well as full papers, by the deadline of March 1, 2021.
+Submissions to the conference may be in the form of long abstracts (5 pages minimum; length to be specified by stream and workshop chairs), as well as full papers, by the deadline of March 15, 2022.
 All submissions will be subjected to peer review, organized by stream chairs, with two referees for each paper.
-The deadline for reviews will be April 10, 2021(acceptance/rejection).
+The deadline for feedback to authors about paper acceptance or rejection is 30 April 2022.

 Each stream chair is also requested to submit a nomination for the best paper in their stream to email@example.com by 30 April 2022.